yeshealer/circles-of-peace/README.md

  What matters is that we all catalyze a world peace, and live and leave a priceless legacy, that is more about being, than having.

  By and for all.

+ ---

+ In the main project, [demoVerse](https://demoVer.se), and focused one,

+[A World Peace](https://aworldpeace.org),  we'll be incorporating and collaborating with Orbis Protocol, for the social layer of peace and trust-making; as resilience and transparency being on top priority for our efforts, all along.

+In the meantime, launched as of 5th of November, we have started [Expressions of Demand](https://expressionsofdemand.org) to boost this decentralised diplomacy movement with a political dimension brought into place:

+*A proactive electorship, with civic sanctions.
+That will be part of Circles of Impact and peacemakers will be able to include them as an attachments to their Expressions of Peace.*

+Between August to October 2022, we have made way through a proof of concept decentralised app/ DApp, [Expressions of Peace](https://expressionsofpeace.org), and people from several countries have experienced how fun and easy peace and trustmaking can be.

+Circles of Peace for +Impact* , is being built on top of the [Orbis SDK](https://orbis.club/developers) and its use case, [Orbis groups](https://app.orbis.club) this very repository is forked.

+With these infrastructure, developers can use to create decentralized and composable social applications and features very easily.
+The SDK documentation can be accessed [here](https://orbis.club/developers).